Azure-Samples/azure-spring-boot-samples/eventhubs/spring-cloud-azure-starter/spring-cloud-azure-sample-eventhubs-kafka/README.md

 ## Key concepts

-This code sample demonstrates how to use the Spring Cloud Azure Starter and Spring Cloud Starter Stream Kafka for Azure Event Hub.
+This code sample demonstrates how to use the Spring Cloud Azure Starter and Spring Cloud Starter Stream Kafka for Azure Event Hubs.
 The sample app exposes a RESTful API to receive string message.
-Then message is sent through Azure Event Hub to a bean `consumer` which simply logs the message.
+Then message is sent through Azure Event Hubs to a bean `consumer` which simply logs the message.

 ## Getting started